fourks/psx_tapper/README.md

 You don't need to do a CD, often a simple PS-X executable will suffice, especially if you create small applications or POC for learning.
 In order to create an executable use **cpe2psx**.
 From the Readme: _"What it does is a simple conversion from the CPE format into something the PlayStation can understand out of the box, that is a PS-X EXE file."_ PS-EXE files are essentially executables with all your stuff and can be directly run into the console without the hassle of making a CD release.
 Data (for example images and sounds) **must** be embedded as C/ASM data array (created with tools such as `bin2h`).
 PS-EXE files cannot load external data.
 Great if you want to code a demo.
 I suggest creating your first executable this way.
-PS-EXE files can injected into RAM with [PSXSERIAL]
+PS-EXE files can injected into RAM with PSXSERIAL.

 If you want to release more rich stuff with a lot of audio and image assets, at some point you'll need to stop embedding stuff as C files and create a "fat" PS-EXE, you'll fill up the available heap; you should have a directory tree with all the resources and assets and you load them as needed.

 Making a PS1 CD only differs from the standard procedure (i.e. `mkisofs`) in that you need to embed a region license file (leaked from the official SDK since the dawn of time).
 I think that's just a formal step to create a valid PSX CD since a modded PSX can run games from any region, therefore it doesn't really matter which license file you will embed.

 Needless to say, any CD you will produce *will not* run on a unmodded console.
 A CD has also the advantage that you can run your game on your neighbours' consoles, while PS-EXE files can only be loaded with PSXSERIAL.

 Tools to make a CD:
 * **PSXISOMaker**: a GUI too to guide you in the process
 * **mkpsxiso**: some as above but using a CLI tool that I've put together a while ago recompiling for Win32 the Linux version of this tool.